derekShaheen/SkToolbox/README.md

 - Command key binding allows users to run any number of commands via key press when outside of the console.
 - Automatically generate on-screen buttons based on registered commands.
 - Supports color theme changes on the fly!
 Set the theme to any color via command or config!
-- Many configurable options found in the config.
+- Many options and preferences are found in the configuation file.
 ------------

 ### Examples